efraimhelman/6.115-IDE/readme.txt

 1. A python, pyQt5, and pySerial environment
 2. As of now only tested with py3.x and pyQt5, and probably only works with these
-3. As of now only tested with OsX, but should work with Windows and Linux
+3. As of now only tested with OsX and Windows, but should work with Linux
 4. As of now only scans for `com1` and `/dev/tty.usbserial` serial ports - edit config.ini if needed

 ————------------------